bjornarprytz/discovery/readme.md

 ## Short term implementation

-- Copy Seed
-  - Show visually

-- Show Player Trophy Room (run stats)
-  - Clarify meaning of: Highest score, Most words, Most Quests, Most moves

-- QoL
+- Nice to have
   - When there are no available moves (not even duplicate), count down to tutorialize the Dead End
   - Highlight the quest words more
+  - Clarify meaning of: Highest score, Most words, Most Quests, Most moves
+  - Sounds on UI

 - Verify that cloud saves work on steam